Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Introduction

 \subsection{Goal}

 The goal of this study is encapsulated with three distinct results.
 The first is the documentation by \cite{BOB86} of statistically significant potential vorticity fluxes using the LDE array data, Section \ref{budgets}.\ref{Enstrophy_Budget}.
 These are directed to the SSW.
 The second is the documentation of background potential vorticity gradients by \cite{Robbins} \footnote{See also \cite{wijffels2024mesoscale} for a gridded climatology of potential vorticity fields}.
 At the level of the \cite{BOB86} potential vorticity flux estimates, the potential vorticity gradients are essentially zonal and indistinguishable from variations in the planetary rotation rate.
 The third result is a simple consequence of the prior two: potential vorticity fluxes directed across potential vorticity contours imply potential enstrophy production.
 In order to balance this production term, one has three options: time dependence of potential enstrophy, dissipation, or nonlocal transports (triple correlations).
 We regard the first as unlikely.
-Consequences of the third are discussed in \cite{RY82}: in the limit of small mixing, the role of triple correlations is to transport enstrophy to the boundaries, where it is dissipated.
+Consequences of the third are discussed in \cite{RY82}: in the limit of small interior mixing, the role of triple correlations is to transport enstrophy to the boundaries, where it is dissipated.
 As a consequence, potential vorticity in the gyre interior is homogenized.
 Since this is inconsistent with the observations of \cite{Robbins}, we regard a balance between enstrophy production and enstrophy dissipation as far more likely.
 Basic scaling of the quasi-geostrophic potential vorticity equation directs us to a viscous dissipation process related to the characterization of energy exchanges between internal waves and mesoscale eddies \citep{polzin2010mesoscale, Bow} rather than diapycnal mixing as the dominant dissipation mechanism.
-To be utterly clear, the logical consequence is a highly non-dualistic proposition that internal waves are fundamental to maintaining the gyre scale potential vorticity gradients which are key to Earth system behavior.
-The issue is one of momentum rather than mixing.
+Motivated by the foundational work in \cite{Stommel48} and \cite{Munk50} concerning barotropic vorticity models, the goal of this work is to frame an answer for, `what is friction?' in the context of a rotating stratified fluid that speaks to gyre scale vorticity dynamics.
+The logical consequence is a highly non-dualistic proposition that internal waves are fundamental to maintaining the gyre scale potential vorticity gradients which are key to Earth system behavior.